natlownes/nat-dotfiles-cookbook/README.md

 Todo
 ----

-* Make work with OSX and Linux and abandon homesick repo.
 * Fix tmux relinking of SSH_AUTH_SOCK
+* More complete setup on OSX?
+Right now depends on current state of machiens as they are in Time Machine.